mila-iqia/blocks/docs/developer_guidelines.rst

 which checks for PEP8 compliance (using the pep8_ tool) and for some common coding erros using pyflakes_.
-You might want to install and run flake8_ on your code before submitting a PR to make sure that your build doesn't fail because of a bit of extra whitespace.
+You might want to install and run flake8_ on your code before submitting a PR to make sure that your build doesn't fail because of e.g. a bit of extra whitespace.

-Note that passing flake8_ does not necessarily mean that your code is PEP8 compliant.
+Note that passing flake8_ does not necessarily mean that your code is PEP8 compliant!
 Some guidelines which aren't checked by flake8_:

-* Imports `should be grouped`_ into standard library, third party, and local imports.
+* Imports `should be grouped`_ into standard library, third party, and local imports with a blank line in between groups.
 * Variable names should be explanatory.
 Please avoid using abbreviations, unless there is an abbreviation which is truly universal and saves a significant case of space.
 For example, use ``variable`` instead of ``var``, ``allocate`` instead of ``alloc``, ``initialization`` instead of ``init``, etc.

+There are also some style guideline decisions that were made specifically for
+Blocks:

+* Do not rename imports i.e. do not use ``import theano.tensor as T`` or ``import numpy as np``.

 .. _PEP8 style guide: https://www.python.org/dev/peps/pep-0008/
 .. _Travis CI buildbot: https://travis-ci.org/bartvm/blocks